-Rita is a financial services consultant with over 25 years' broad industry experience.
-She has held senior investment positions at global and UK asset managers, such as Royal London and Invesco Perpetual.
-She also served as EMEA CAO at State Street and is a former Financial Conduct Authority regulator.
+Rita is an independent Non-Executive Board Director for several financial services companies and has over 25 years' broad financial services experience.
+She has held senior investment positions at Global and UK asset managers, such as Royal London and Invesco Perpetual.
+She served as EMEA CAO at State Street and is a former Financial Conduct Authority regulator.
+Currently, Rita serves on the Boards of Ecclesiastical Insurance PLC, Wesleyan Assurance, Columbia Threadneedle OEIC Boards, London Pension Fund Authority (LPFA), and is a Senior Advisor to Sheffield Haworth.
 Rita is passionate about improving retirement outcomes and value for money for members, including sustainable investing and ESG considerations.
-Rita is a Chartered Financial Analyst (CFA).